 Graham Hamer’s Books

 They say that we all have a book in us, and I always knew what my book would be about.
 During my time as a builder in Norfolk, I was royally done over by a man with no scruples who was more street-wise than me (he’d done it all before).
-It cost me dear and was a hard lesson to learn, but it also had the makings of a story (with embellishments and lots of additional material) so, during 1999 and 2000 with evenings to myself while my wife and I were separated by 200km of Dutch and Belgian autoroute, I put together my first tome, Chasing Paper; which was published in hard print and is still in print twenty years later.
+It cost me dear and was a hard lesson to learn, but it also had the makings of a story (with embellishments and lots of additional material) so, during 1999 and 2000 with evenings to myself while my wife and I were separated by 200km of Dutch and Belgian autoroute, I put together my first tome, Chasing Paper, which was published in hard print and is still in print twenty years later.
 You can get Chasing Paper as a FREE ebook.

 My second book, Walking on Water was penned shortly after Chasing Paper, but then the manuscript sat collecting dust for over ten years as I got on with other things.
 Eventually, in 2014, I dusted it down and revised it, and like all my books, it is now published in both Kindle and paperback format.
 You can get Walking on Water as a FREE ebook.

 I’d grown to like many of the characters from the first two books, so my third book became the first of The Island Connection series.
 Under the Rock is a jaunt through some inlikely happenings where some of my imaginary friends came back out to play!
 When Jihadists take the Isle of Man’s Chief Minister captive, you can expect sparks to fly – and they do!